 A Coverdell education savings account is a trust or custodial account created or organized in the United States exclusively for the purpose of paying the qualified education expenses of an individual who is the designated beneficiary of the trust.
 The account must be designated as a Coverdell ESA at the time it is created or organized in order to be treated as a Coverdell ESA for tax purposes.
-The governing instrument creating the trust must meet the following requirements.
+The governing instrument creating the trust must meet the requirements of section 530(b)(1).